boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       provider network where the traffic is handed-off between the customer site and the provider network.

-      The toolset used here is granular ingress policing (rate limiting) to enforce contracted bandwidths per slice and, potentially, per traffic class within the slice.
+      The method used here is granular ingress policing (rate limiting) to enforce contracted bandwidths per slice and, potentially, per traffic class within the slice.
 Traffic above the enforced rate might be immediately dropped, or marked as high drop-probability traffic,